-- (D) A representative of an Indian tribe; - (E) A provider; - (F) A chief of police; - (G) An alcohol or drug treatment researcher or epidemiologist; - (H) A criminal defense attorney; - (I) A representative of the health insurance industry; - (J) A representative of hospitals; - (K) An alcohol or treatment professional who is highly experienced in the treatment of persons with a dual diagnosis of mental illness and substance abuse; - (L) An alcohol or drug abuse prevention representative; - (M) A consumer of alcohol or drug treatment who is in recovery; - (N) A representative of the business community; - (O) An alcohol or drug prevention representative who specializes in youth; and - (P) A person with expertise in and experience working with information technology systems used in complex intergovernmental or corporate settings. - (b) Two members of the Legislative Assembly appointed to the commission as nonvoting members of the commission, acting in an advisory capacity only and including: - (A) One member from among members of the Senate appointed by the President of the Senate; and - (B) One member from among members of the House of Representatives appointed by the Speaker of the House of Representatives. - (c) The following voting ex officio members: - (A) The Governor or the Governor's designee; - (B) The Attorney General; - (C) The Director of the Oregon Health Authority; - (D) The Director of the Department of Corrections; - (E) The Deputy Superintendent of Public Instruction or the deputy superintendent's designee; - (F) The Director of Human Services; - (G) The Director of the Oregon Youth Authority; - (H) The Youth Development Director; and - (I) The administrator of the Oregon Liquor Control Commission.
+- (A) District attorneys; - (B) County sheriffs; - (C) County commissioners; - (D) Indian tribes: - (E) Providers of alcohol and drug abuse prevention and treatment services; - (F) Chiefs of police; - (G) Alcohol or drug treatment researchers or epidemiologists; - (H) Criminal defense attorneys; - (I) The health insurance industry, hospitals or coordinated care organizations; and - (J) Consumers of alcohol and drug abuse prevention and treatment services who are in recovery and the family members of consumers. - (b) Two members of the Legislative Assembly appointed to the commission as nonvoting members of the commission, acting in an advisory capacity only and including: - (A) One member from among members of the Senate appointed by the President of the Senate; and - (B) One member from among members of the House of Representatives appointed by the Speaker of the House of Representatives. - (c) A judge of a circuit court appointed to the commission as a nonvoting member by the Chief Justice of the Supreme Court. - (4) The Alcohol and Drug Policy Commission shall select one of its members as chairperson and another as vice chairperson, for such terms and with duties and powers necessary for the performance of the functions of such offices as the commission determines. - (5) A majority of the voting members of the commission constitutes a quorum for the transaction of business. - (6) Official action of the commission requires the approval of a majority of a quorum. - (7) The commission may establish a steering committee and subcommittees.
+These committees may be continuing or temporary.
+A person who is not a member of the commission may be appointed by the commission to serve on a subcommittee.
+The commission shall appoint subcommittee members to ensure representation from all

-- (d) A judge of a circuit court appointed to the commission as a nonvoting member by the Chief Justice of the Supreme Court. - (4) The Alcohol and Drug Policy Commission shall select one of its members as chairperson and another as vice chairperson, for such terms and with duties and powers necessary for the performance of the functions of such offices as the commission determines. - (5) A majority of the voting members of the commission constitutes a quorum for the transaction of business. - (6) Official action of the commission requires the approval of a majority of a quorum. - (7) The commission may establish a steering committee and subcommittees.
-These committees may be continuing or temporary. - (8) The term of office of each commission member appointed by the Governor is four years, but a member serves at the pleasure of the Governor.
+- stakeholders directly impacted by the work of the commission. - (8) The term of office of each commission member appointed by the Governor is four years, but a member serves at the pleasure of the Governor.
 If there is a vacancy for any cause, the Governor shall make an appointment to become immediately effective. - (9) The Oregon Health Authority shall provide staff support to the commission.
 Subject to available funding, the commission may contract with a public or private entity to provide staff support. - (10) Members of the commission who are not members of the Legislative Assembly are entitled to compensation and expenses incurred by them in the performance of their official duties in the manner and amounts provided for in ORS 292.495.
-Claims for compensation and expenses shall be paid out of funds appropriated to the Oregon Health Authority or funds appropriated to the commission for purposes of the commission. - (11) The commission shall establish a budget advisory committee composed of the individuals listed in subsection (3)(a)(C), (c)(B) to (I) and (d) of this section.
-The individual described in subsection (3)(d) of this section is a nonvoting member of the committee.
-The committee shall recommend budget policy priorities to the commission: - (a) Regarding the allocation of funding for alcohol and drug prevention and treatment services across state agencies and throughout this state; - (b) That identify additional funding from federal and private sources for alcohol and drug prevention and treatment services; and - (c) For authorizing a suspension of the payment of state funds, or funds administered by this state, to programs that do not comply with the commission's rules or the budget priority policy or that do not provide effective prevention or treatment services.

-(12)(a) The Governor shall appoint a Director of the Alcohol and Drug Policy Commission who shall serve at the pleasure of the Governor and be responsible for the dissemination and implementation of the commission's policies and the performance of the duties, functions and powers of the commission that are delegated to the director by the commission.

-(b) The director shall be paid a salary as provided by law or, if not so provided, as prescribed by the Governor.
-[2009 c.856 §1; 2009 c.856 §31; 2011 c.673 §1; 2011 c.731 §23; 2012 c.37 §62; 2013 c.623 §18]
+Claims for compensation and expenses shall be paid out of funds appropriated to the Oregon Health Authority or funds appropriated to the commission for purposes of the commission. - (11)(a) The Governor shall appoint a Director of the Alcohol and Drug Policy Commission who shall serve at the pleasure of the Governor and be responsible for the dissemination and implementation of the commission's policies and the performance of the duties, functions and powers of the commission that are delegated to the director by the commission. - (b) The director shall be paid a salary as provided by law or, if not so provided, as prescribed by the Governor.
+[2009 c.856 §1; 2009 c.856 §31; 2011 c.673 §1; 2011 c.731 §23; 2012 c.37 §62; 2013 c.623 §18; 2015 c.405 §1]

-Note: Section 29, chapter 856, Oregon Laws 2009, provides:

-Sec.
-29. Notwithstanding any other law appropriating moneys or limiting expenditures, in carrying out sections 1 [430.241] to 3, chapter 856, Oregon Laws 2009, the Oregon Health Authority may use only funds provided by the United States Bureau of Justice Assistance through the American Recovery and Reinvestment Act of 2009 Edward Byrne Memorial Justice Assistance Grant Program.
-[2009 c.856 §29; 2011 c.720 §225]